 Interest on invested cash

-At the time of writing, Saxo Bank is offering up to 2.64% interest on cash for some of their customers.
+Saxo Bank was offering up to 2.64% interest on cash for some of their more high-net worth customers.
 This is the cash which remains uninvested in your balance.
 However, double-check where you're based and what the local Saxo Bank offer is as it varies between countries.
+Also, we've recently heard that this offer has dropped significantly.

 Customer support